DougTrajano/docker-compose-examples/minio-sts/README.md

 A graphical user interface for [MinIO](https://github.com/minio/minio)

+## Keycloak integration setup

+You need to make some changes to the Keycloak Realm in order to use MinIO.

+I'll describe it later. :)

 ## Known issues

 - As Keycloak takes a long time to start up, you may need to restart the Minio's container after Keycloak is ready.